Frank-LSY/franklsy-hugo-academic/content/authors/admin/_index.md

     url:

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests data analysis, data interpretation, big data mining, front-end designing.
+bio: My research interests are data analysis, data interpretation, big data mining, front-end designing.

 # Interests to show in About widget
 interests:
   - Data Analysis
-  - data interpretation
+  - Data Interpretation
-  - big data mining
+  - Big Data Mining
-  - front-end designing
+  - Front-End Designing
-  - statistics
+  - Statistics

 # Education to show in About widget
 education: